DeMarcoLab/fibsem/INSTALLATION.md

 ## Dependencies
 * Python 3.9+
 * FIB/SEM microscope (a commercial product by ThermoFisher FEI or TESACN)
-* Autoscript software (a commercial product by ThermoFisher FEI)
+* Autoscript software (a commercial product by ThermoFisher FEI) OR
 * tescanautomation software (a commercial product by TESCAN)

 ### Python